rasikangutkar/ParkingSensor/README.md

 # ParkingSensor
 Cisbo parking sensor connected via Arduino Due.
-This project is to obtain the data from the Cisbo parking sensor and infer the zone of nearest surrounding object.
+The aim of this project was to hack into a Cisbo parking sensor kit and infer the distance zone reported by the sensors.

 https://github.com/rasikangutkar/ParkingSensor/blob/master/kit.jpg